12 rooms including family tent (2 rooms) and thatched bungalow / 30 guest max

 Mosquito nets and repellent

-Accommodation, all meals, soft drinks, beer, wine + local spirits, laundry, guided game activities, and transfers from Giraffe Springs Airstrip, Hwange Main Camp and Dete Station
+Accommodation, all meals, soft drinks, beer, wine + local spirits, laundry, guided game activities, and transfers from Shumba Airstrip, Hwange Main Camp and Dete Station

 Mosquito nets and repellent